Antonyeaster/pup-hq/README.md

 To completly test my website I used multiple browsers including Google Chrome, Microsoft Edge, Firefox and Safari.
 Tested on devices such as, Iphone 14 Pro Max, Iphone 12 Pro, Ipad and HP laptop.

-I also used Chrome Dev Tools to test each page at different sizes to test responsiveness.
+I also used Chrome dev tools to test each page at different sizes to test responsiveness.

 Links.